janhove/janhove.github.io/_posts/2015-02-26-explaining-key-concepts-using-permutation-tests.md

 * Elaine, Puddy, Jerry / George, Newman, Kramer (difference: -2.67)
 * Newman, Kramer, Jerry / George, Elaine, Puddy (difference: 4.67)

-the 14 combinations where Newman and Kramer, and Elaine and Puddy aren't in the same condition wouldn't be part of the range of possible randomisations.
+The 14 combinations where Newman and Kramer, and Elaine and Puddy aren't in the same condition wouldn't be part of the range of possible randomisations.
 The observed absolute difference in group means of 2.67 wouldn't then be associated with a _p_-value of 20%, but with one of 100%!

 Less prohibitive restricting would also affect our inferences.